alessiobortone2/CV/README.md

 - The team I was leading recovered 1.4 MEur in 18 months, bringing the business unit back to profitability.
 - The result was so significant that the Company invested in my MBA, as a one-off bonus

-More recently, I put together a team of fellow Makers, with the mission to design and build an Internet of Things device.
+More recently, I put together a team of fellow Makers, with the mission of designing and building an Internet of Things device.
 We are exploring commercial applications of the product.
-You can find more information at https://github.com/alessiobortone2/Recurrio3
+You can find more information at [Recurrio](https://github.com/alessiobortone2/Recurrio3 "Recurrio")

 ## Education